 How do I request consent for demolition?

-You can request consent for demolition online or in writing.
-The statutory fee of $87.90 is applicable for all Section 29A requests.
+You can request consent for demolition online via the ePlanning portal.
+The statutory fee of $91.40 is applicable for all Section 29A requests.

 You can also use the ePlanning portal to submit applications, inquiries, objections and search for application and permit information.

-You can download and complete the Request for Report and Consent on Proposed Demolition form(PDF, 96KB) and send it to the address included in the form.
+If you're unable to apply online, download and complete the Request for Report and Consent on Proposed Demolition form(PDF, 119KB).
+You can mail the completed form to the address listed on the form.